Analytic two-loop master integrals for $tW$ production at hadron colliders. Part II: Conclusions

 \section{Conclusions}

-The associated $tW$ production is an important process at hadron colldiers.
+The associated $tW$ production is an important process at hadron colliders.
 Precision prediction of the cross section of this process requires the calculation of relevant two-loop Feynman integrals.
 We present the analytical results for the two-loop master integrals that contain two massive top-quark propagators, following our previous work on integrals of one massive propagator.
 There are four integral families in this category.
 For the planar integral family, we construct the integral basis whose differential equations are in the canonical form so that the final results can be written in terms of multiple polylogarithms.
 To simplify the calculation of the non-planar integral families, we adopt the method of expansion in the $W$ boson mass $m_W^2$.
-Under the condition $m_W^2=0$, there are no elliptic integrals, which would appear for non-vanishing $m_W^2$, and the number of master integrals is reduced.
+Under the condition $m_W^2=0$, the numbers of both the master integrals and the square roots in the differential equations are reduced.
 In the NP2 family, only one square root is involved and can be rationalized.
-However, there are four square roots in the NP3 family, which can not be rationalized simultaneously.
+However, there are still four square roots in the NP3 family, which can not be rationalized simultaneously.
 We observe that the differential equations of a proper linear combination of the basis exhibit such a dependence on the square roots that all the basis integrals can be solved in terms of multiple polylogarithms up to weight three.
 Meanwhile, the weight-four results can be obtained as single integrals, whose numerical evaluation can be performed simply using the classical Newton-Cotes formulas.
 With the same technique, all the integrals in the NP4 family are expressible in terms of multiple polylogarithms up to weight four.
 Our analytical results for the master integrals have been used in the computation of the leading color two-loop amplitudes in \cite{Chen:2022yni}, and could also contribute to the full two-loop amplitudes in future.